Audio: 1983

 IandI-ItalyPromoBackStamp1.jpg (24104 bytes)

-CBS A 3904 (Italy) - detail from rear picture, showing the pinholes of the promo stamp, scan by Hans Seegers
+CBS A 3904 (Italy) - detail of rear picture, showing the pinholes of the promo stamp, scan by Hans Seegers

 IandI-ItalyPromoBackStamp2.jpg (25210 bytes)

-CBS A 3904 (Italy) - detail from rear picture reversed, showing the words "CAMPIONE GRATUITO", scan by Hans Seegers
+CBS A 3904 (Italy) - detail of rear picture reversed, showing the words "CAMPIONE GRATUITO", scan by Hans Seegers

 IandI-ItalyFront.jpg (23648 bytes)